 Founded in 1930, the FIFA World Cup, usually simply called the World Cup, takes place every four years and is the most-watched soccer competition in the world.
-The game’s best players are showcased on the biggest stage, making for some exhilarating soccer matches that are ripe for betting on.
-There have been 20 World Cups to date (there should have been 22 but the 1942 and 1946 editions were cancelled because of the Second World War.
+The current edition in Qatar promises to be one of the most exciting yet!
+The game’s best players are showcased on the biggest stage, making some exhilarating soccer matches ripe for betting.
+There have been 201 World Cups to date (there should have been 23, but the 1942 and 1946 editions were canceled because of the Second World War.

 Eight different teams have won the World Cup, the most successful being Brazil who have won the coveted trophy five times and are the only team to have appeared at every World Cup to date.
-The reigning champions are Germany, who defeated Argentina 1-0 in Brazil in 2014, their fourth World Cup win, the same number of victories as Italy.
+The reigning champions are France, who defeated Croatia 4-2 in Russia in 2018, their second World Cup.

 Best World Cup Odds & Lines